 Cell phone technology varies from country to country.
 Check your cell phone to see if it will work at your destination.
 If you own a "locked" US cell phone and plan to travel to Europe or Asia, you may wish to rent or buy a GSM cell phone to use on your trip.
 Whichever option you choose, do not send photos home via cell phone or stream video on your phone.
 Using too much data will drastically increase your cell phone bill.

 To save money, consider using Skype instead of your cell phone to make international telephone calls.

 If you decide to use free wireless internet access to keep in touch with family and friends, remember that any information you key in, such as passwords and account numbers, is not secure.
 Do not bank or shop online if you are using a free WiFi service.
 Your account information can be picked up by anyone nearby who has the proper equipment.
 Dealing with identity theft is even more difficult when you are away from home.
 Take steps to protect your personal information when you travel.

 Consider setting up a trip-only email address to use while you travel.
 You can send emails to friends and family without worrying that your main email account might be compromised.

 Airport Security Screening

-According to the TSA blog, small devices such as e-readers (Nook, Kindle, etc.) and iPads can remain in your carry-on bag throughout the screening process.
+According to the TSA blog, small devices such as tablets and iPads can remain in your carry-on bag throughout the screening process.

 As you approach the screening checkpoint, slide your laptop along the X-ray scanner's conveyor belt.
-Put it away after you and it have been scanned, Do this before putting on your shoes and gathering your possessions so that you know where your laptop is.
+Put it away after you and it have been scanned, Do this before putting on your shoes and gathering your possessions.

-As you pass through the security screening area, take your time and be aware of the people around you.
+As you pass through the security checkpoint, take your time and be aware of the people around you.
 Keep an eye on your laptop and your purse or wallet, especially while you are putting on your belt, jacket and shoes.
 Thieves love to prey on distracted travelers.

 In-Flight Internet Access